Senadores de San Juan

-The Senadores de San Juan (lit.
+Senadores de San Juan (lit.
 San Juan Senators) are a professional baseball team based in San Juan, Puerto Rico.
 Originally established in 1938, the club has historically been one of the most successful in the Puerto Rican Professional Baseball League.
 It has won eight league titles in its storied history, and also claimed the 1995 Caribbean Series championship, with an undefeated record of 6–0, under manager Luis Meléndez.
 The team ceased play in 2011, but returned to the league starting with the 2024–25 season.

-The Senadores' traditional rivals are the Cangrejeros de Santurce, which share Hiram Bithorn Stadium in San Juan; meetings between the two rivals are known as the "City Champ."
+The Senadores' traditional rivals are the Cangrejeros de Santurce, which share Hiram Bithorn Stadium in San Juan; meetings between the two rivals are known as the "City Champ".
+At its peak the Santurce-San Juan rivalry lead to the fans of the Senadores boycotting a brand of chocolate (Sambo) because it advertised the Cangrejeros.
+In international competition, the Senadores have gathered accolades that include defeating the Cuban national baseball team to snap a 100-game winning streak and assembling the "Dream Team", a lineup that won the 1995 Caribbean Series and is still considered the strongest Puerto Rican baseball team ever assembled.

 History

 The Senadores club was founded in 1938 and played intermittently in the Liga de Béisbol Profesional de Puerto Rico, the predecessor to the current Liga de Béisbol Profesional Roberto Clemente (LBPRC).

 For the 1984–1985 season, they were rechristened as the Metros de San Juan, a name that they conserved until the 1993–1994 tournament.